-Monofilament recycling & recovery program
+Monofilament recycling program

 Volusia County Environmental Management implements a successful recycling program that focuses on removing used monofilament fishing line from the environment.
 Discarded fishing line accounts for many tragic wildlife deaths due to entanglement.
 Birds face prolonged death from starvation by having the line wrapped around their beaks or necks.
 When their wings or legs become tangled, it hinders or removes their ability to fly, search for food, and avoid predators.
-Manatee, turtles, alligators, and other wildlife suffer from loss of limbs from line entanglement and even death from gangrenous infection, or ingestion of the line.
-Fishing line discarded in our waterways also fouls boat propellers which is a serious litter problem, especially around boat ramps and fishing areas.
-Even when the line is disposed in trash bins it still goes to the landfill which creates the same hazards for wildlife, unless it is cut into small pieces.
-One solution to the problem is to have recycling containers available to boaters and fishermen to discard their used line.
+Manatees, turtles, alligators, and other wildlife suffer from loss of limbs from line entanglement and even death from gangrenous infection, or ingestion of the line.
+Fishing line discarded in our waterways also fouls boat propellers and it is a serious litter problem, especially around boat ramps and fishing areas.
+Even when the line is disposed of in trash bins it still goes to the landfill which creates the same hazards for wildlife, unless it is cut into small pieces.
+One solution to the problem is to have recycling containers available to boaters and fishers to discard their used line.

 Volusia County underwater clean-up efforts

 Volusia County Environmental Management holds underwater clean-up events each summer along the north jetty at Ponce Inlet.
 While our volunteers are working hard to keep monofilament line from entering the waterways we have been making an effort to remove some of the line and debris that has already made its way into Volusia County waters.